Environment Setup

 -h, --help Print help

-kit new my_chat_app
+kit new my-chat-app

 Exploring the Package